carlos9917/tsf-solar/pipeline_example/howto.md

   - `processed/`: Contains the processed data, including the SQLite database (`gfs_data.db`) and generated plots.
 - `src/`: Contains the source code for the pipeline.
   - `data_extractor.py`: The Python script for downloading and processing GFS data.
+  - `scheduler.py`: The Python script for scheduling the data extraction and analysis.
   - `analysis.R`: The R script for analyzing the processed data and generating visualizations.
-  - `scheduler.py`: The Python script for scheduling the data extraction and analysis.
-  - `dashboard.py`: The Python script for the interactive dashboard.
-  - `dashboard.R`: The R script for the interactive dashboard.
+  - `dashboard.R`: The shiny (R) script for the interactive dashboard.
 - `logs/`: Contains the log files for the pipeline.

 ## 2. Installation